leneumann/ProtoMapper/README.md

 # ProtoMapper

-Provides a fluent interface to map classes and properties that represents the contracts of the Language Specification and a serializer/deserializer.
+Provides a fluent interface when using Protobuf-net (https://github.com/mgravell/protobuf-net) to map classes and properties that represents the contracts of the Language Specification and a serializer/deserializer.

 ## Example of usage: